A Beginner's Guide to Language and Gender Author: Allyson Jule

 - Paperback - 120 pages

 - 230 x 188

 Basket: 0 item(s) Total: £0.00

-Dr. Judith Baxter, Department of Applied Linguistics, The University of Reading.
+- Dr. Judith Baxter, Department of Applied Linguistics, University of Reading, UK

 Allyson Jule’s handbook on Gender and Language Use is an engaging introduction to key concepts, developments and debates in the field of gender and language studies.
 First time students of gendered language use will find its glossary, study questions and bibliography helpful entry points into this field.
 Jule’s survey of gendered language use in context provides a foundation for, and will hopefully inspire, further study of gender and language use.
 For Jule does not only provide an introduction to gender and language studies in this book; she explains why such studies matter.